lukephills/sikky/README.md

 `Travis`, `Circle` and `Appveyor` are the only supported `CI`. `Travis` is setup to work with Linux and OSX.
 `Appveyor` only runs in a `Windows` environment, but are configured to run on both the `x86` and `x64` platform.

-**Note!** You need to change permissons on the `.sh` files.
-Navigate to the 'scripts/ci' folder, and then (*if you are using git*) type this on the command line: `update-index --chmod=+x before.sh`.
+You will need to change permissons on the `.sh` files used by `Travis`.

+Navigate to the `scripts/ci` folder, and then (*if you are using git*) type this on the command line: `update-index --chmod=+x before.sh`.
 The permissons will now change from `644` to `755`.

-`before.sh` need to be changed with the name on the other files to change permisson on all files.
+Change `before.sh` with the name on the other files to change permisson on all files.

 ## Test-driven development (TDD)